 Nine Fine Irishmen ($$) – You will find this Irish restaurant in New York, New York hotel.
 And it is perfect for staying for lunch.
 Our favorites are Irish Cheesesteak Sandwich and NFI Burger with original Irish beacon.

 Maggiano’s Little Italy ($$) – If you are more after Italy than Ireland, visit this chain restaurant located in Fashion Show Mall.
-You can find here all the Italian classics at its best – starters, salads and pastas.
+You can find here all the Italian classics at their best – starters, salads, and pasta.
 We can, for sure, recommend fantastic bruschetta and mozzarella marinara.